Wongharuthai and Robertson win mixed doubles title

 The competition, worth £30,000 each to the winners, featured the world's top four women and men teaming up to play in Milton Keynes.

-"It was good experience in these kind of conditions because I'm just not used to it at all," Kenna told ITV4.
+"It was good experience in these kind of conditions because I'm just not used to it at all," Kenna, 33, told ITV4.

 "It's great exposure for us four to get in this kind of arena, to get this match practice and, hopefully, it's inspired some girls to give it a go."

-Selby and Kenna had won their three group matches 3-1 to finish top of the standings and secure their spot in the final.
+Selby, 39, and Kenna had won their three group matches 3-1 to finish top of the standings and secure their spot in the final.

-Australia's Robertson and Thailand's Wongharuthai had lost to Selby and Kenna in the round robin stage before being beaten 3-1 by Ronnie O'Sullivan and Reanne Evans.
+Australia's Robertson, 40, and Thailand's Wongharuthai, 22, had lost to Selby and Kenna in the round robin stage before being beaten 3-1 by England's Ronnie O'Sullivan, 46, and Reanne Evans, 36.

-However, they then beat Judd Trump and Ng On Yee 4-0, with Wongharuthai producing a 74 clearance in the third frame, to get into the final.
+However, they then beat England's Judd Trump, 33, and 31-year-old Ng On Yee from Hong Kong 4-0, with Wongharuthai producing a 74 clearance in the third frame, to make the final.

+"In some ways she carried us through to the final," said Australian Robertson.

+"It was her performance in the last match before the final and that filled me full of confidence because I knew even if I were to make a mistake, if she was given an opportunity she would do really well."